GATB/simka/README.md

     python ./scripts/simka2/simka.py … -max-memory 20000 -nb-cores 8

-Run simka in HPC mode, with a maximum of 50 jobs simultaneously, 4 cores and 4 GB of memory per jobs:
+Run simka in HPC mode, with a maximum of 50 jobs simultaneously, 4 cores and 4 GB of memory per job:
 (The job submit command is specific to your HPC system)

     python ./scripts/simka2/simka-hpc.py … -nb-cores 4 -max-memory 4000 -max-jobs 50 -submit-command "qsub -pe make 4 -M 4000"